Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations: Generic Algorithm

 \section{Generic Algorithm}

-In this section, we give a brief generic version of the algorithm.
-Later, we will narrow this generic version to a concrete algorithm using control laws based on linearization around precomputed trajectories, and study the properties of the resulting algorithm.
+In this section, we give a~brief informal version of our algorithm that is shown as Algorithm~\ref{alg:generic} below.
+In the following sections we will then make it precise and prove properties of its behavior.

-The algorithm will be based on a demonstrator that, for any given initial point $x_0$, generates control input that steers system~\eqref{system} from $x_0$ to the $\EpsEq$-neighborhood $H^\EpsEq$ of the equilibrium without leaving a set $S\supset D$ that is fixed for the given demonstrator.
-We will also assume for that all those demonstrations have some fixed finite length $T$.
-Although, some demonstrations visits $\EpsEq$-neighbourhood sooner than others in practice and hence can be shortened in the implementation to reduce a number of states in a database of all computed demonstrations.